Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/aarch64-register-and-instruction-quick-start.md

 ### Starter Kit

-These instructions are sufficient to complete the SPO600 Assembler Lab (ADD LINK); remember to replace the generic register names with ones that specify width (for example, replace "r0" with "x0" or "w0").
+These instructions are sufficient to complete the [SPO600 Assembler Lab](/B-Labs/lab4.md); remember to replace the generic register names with ones that specify width (for example, replace "r0" with "x0" or "w0").

 ```assembly
 add r0,r1,r2      // load r0 with r1+r2